Hester Street Fair Tries to Stay Alive as Supporters Rally to the Cause

 The grassroots campaign to support the continuation of Hester Street Fair is gaining momentum.

-As reported, the weekly flea market was essentially booted from its eleven-year perch by their landlord, the Seward Park Co-op.
+As reported, the weekly flea market alleged they were booted from the eleven-year perch by their landlord, the Seward Park Co-op.
 The sudden decision – Hester Street Fair was to reopen on April 10 – dumbfounded both vendors and the ownership.

 “We provided a proposal to the board in February with no objections or complaints only praise,” the operators told us in an email earlier this week.
 “Several weeks later, and 4 weeks before opening, we received an email that the board wants to consider another operator for the lot leaving ourselves and over 120 vendors who signed up with nowhere to go and no time to plan an alternative.”